JacobZuo/jacobzuo.github.io/about.md

 ## Research interest:

-* Emergent phenomena in nonequilibrium system.
-* Self organization in active matter.
-* Intracellular and intercellular signal pathway.
-* Competition and cooperation at intraspecies and interspecies.
-* Adaptation and evolution under environmental stress.
+* Emergent Phenomena in Complex Ecosystems Investigating how interactions within microbial communities give rise to emergent properties, such as stability, resilience, and adaptability, under varying environmental conditions.

+* Spatial Assembly of Microbial Communities
+Exploring the spatial organization and temporal dynamics of microbial communities, focusing on how spatial structuring influences microbial interactions, community function, and ecological processes.

+* Intraspecies and Interspecies Interactions Unraveling the mechanisms of competition and cooperation within and between species, highlighting their roles in shaping community composition, ecosystem function, and evolutionary trajectories.

+* Communication and Signaling in Microbial Systems Deciphering intracellular and intercellular communication networks, including quorum sensing, signaling pathways, and metabolite exchanges, to understand coordination and decision-making in microbial communities.

+* Adaptation and Evolution Under Environmental Stress Investigating how microorganisms adapt and evolve in response to environmental stressors, with an emphasis on the genetic, metabolic, and ecological mechanisms driving these changes.

 ## Research and Professional Experience: